esphome/esphome-devices/src/docs/devices/ES32A08/index.md

 made-for-esphome: False
 difficulty: 2
 ---
-# Board comes without esp32 (use wroom 32 devkit)
+## Board comes without esp32 (use wroom 32 devkit)

 ## Description

-This is a very capable little automation/relay/io board from aliexpress[aliexpress](https://www.aliexpress.us/item/3256805999936525.html)
+This is a very capable little automation/relay/io board from aliexpress [aliexpress](https://www.aliexpress.us/item/3256805999936525.html)
 It runs on 12V or 24V depending on your configuration and is perfect for industrial and home automation

 ![Product](./ES32A08.jpg "Product Image")
 [Schematic](./Schematic_ES32A08.pdf)

 ## Basic Configuration

-### exposes:
+### exposes

 - 8 Relay Outputs (Labeled O1-O8)
 - 8 24V Inputs (Labeled I1-I8)
 - 4 Analag inputs (0-20ma) (Labeled ADC1-ADC4)